Kiran7007/Interview-Preparation/README.md

 * <b>What is the difference between fragments & activities.
 Explain the relationship between the two.</b></br>
   * An Activity is an application component that provides a screen, with which users can interact in order to do something whereas a Fragment represents a behavior or a portion of user interface in an Activity (with its own lifecycle and input events, and which can be added or removed at will).</br>

-* <b>When should you use a fragment rather than an activity?</b></br>
-  * When there are ui components that are going to be used across multiple activities.
-  * When there are multiple views that can be displayed side by side (viewPager tabs)
-  * When you have data that needs to be persisted across Activity restarts (such as retained fragments)</br>

 * <b>Difference between adding/replacing fragment in backstack?</b></br>
   * <b>replace</b> removes the existing fragment and adds a new fragment.
 This means when you press back button the fragment that got replaced will be created with its onCreateView being invoked.
   * <b>add</b> retains the existing fragments and adds a new fragment that means existing fragment will be active and they wont be in ‘paused’ state hence when a back button is pressed onCreateView is not called for the existing fragment(the fragment which was there before new fragment was added).